-where the Einstein summation is taken along the $b$-axis.
+where the summation is taken along the $b$-axis that is repeated.
 From \eqref{tensor_grad}, we denote $\bfF_{qkb} := \frac{\partial f_{k}}{\partial \lambda_{b}}(\blambda_{q})$ and a batched Jacobian tensor $\bfJ_{nbd} := \frac{\partial \lambda_{nb}}{\partial x_d} $, which have the shapes of $[Q, K, D+1]$ and $[N, D+1, D]$, respectively.
 Notice that the values of $f_{k}$ and its derivatives at $\blambda_{q}$ are independent of elements $T_n$.
-Thus, $\bfF_{qkb}$ is irrelevant to geometry because all elements share the same barycentric coordinates for quadrature points.
-In our package, the \textbf{Mesh} module can generate values of shape functions, i.e., $\bfF_{qkb}$, on the reference element, where the shape of the reference element is not relevant due to the geometry independence.
+As a result, $\bfF_{qkb}$ is independent of the geometry because all elements share the same barycentric coordinates for quadrature points.
+In FEALPy, the \texttt{Mesh} module can evaluate the gradient of shape functions with respect to the barycentric coordinates, i.e., $\bfF_{qkb}$, on the reference element. $\bfF_{qkb}$ is independent of the shape of the element, which only needs to be constructed for the reference element.
 Then, $\bfF_{qkb}$ can be broadcasted in to a tensor for all the elements in the mesh with the shape of $[N, Q, K, D+1]$ in subsequent tensor calculations through \eqref{tensor_grad}.
-See Figure \ref{fig:tensor_grad_phi} for illustration.
+See Fig. \ref{fig:tensor_grad_phi} for an illustration.

 The next stage is matrix assembly, and we need to compute